StanOerlemans/DeepBeachStateV2/README.md

 # DeepBeachStateV2

 This respitory provides a skeleten of how to implement a CNN on Argus data.

-It is an extension on previous work for the automated classification of not only single-barred beach state, but also for double-barred beach states.
+This code is made as an extension on previous work for the automated classification of not only single-barred beach state, but also for double-barred beach states.

 The code is written in Google Colab so no installments are required, you need only to change the runtime type to GPU.